dinanathsj29/css3-fundamentals-tutorial/README.md

 ### 5.6.
 Box Model
 - The Box Model refers to the physical properties of an element rectangular box
 - Every element displayed is comprised of one or more rectangular boxes.
 CSS box model typically describes how these rectangular boxes are laid out on a web page
-- The Box Model concepts help to make layout/designing task easier
+- The Box Model concepts help to make layout/designing tasks easier
-- **Box Model consists of properties like**: Margins, Borders, Padding and content width, height (these properties make physical dimension of an element)
+- **Box Model consists of properties like**: Margins, Borders, Padding and content width, height (these properties make the physical dimension of an element)
     - Margin = Space outside/around an element
     - Border = Rectangular outline/border surrouding an element/box
     - Padding = Breathing space inside an element border